Marcel | Edited by Steve N

 If there was a promo on, but it's ended, you know they're willing to accept that price.
 For example, if a TV company was offering customers 50% off last week, chances are that price could be available after the offer too.
 It never hurts to ask.

-Don't be pressured into agreeing but don't fill the silence either.
+Don't fill in the silence